An Introduction to the seed and early-stage valuation practices: setting best-practice methods and standards for the future.

 ❻ Special Situations: adaptation of valuation methods for late stage startups, exits, departure of a founder, shareholdings, ESOP and ICOs.

-In the end, I share some thoughts on the future and the potential impact of COVID-19 and the lockdowns on early-stage ventures.
+In the end, I share some thoughts on the future and the potential impact of the lockdowns on early-stage ventures.